 So if you would like to give the Logix 5000 RME a test drive, just call or chat with Rockwell Tech Support and they’ll send you a link to download it.

 I hope you’ve found this article about Rockwell’s Logix 5000 Removable Media Explorer (RME) helpful.
-If you have any comments, questions, or corrections please don’t hesitate to leave them with us by using the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please don’t hesitate to leave them with us by using the “post a comment or question” link below.